pingidentity/terraform-provider-pingone/docs/resources/user.md

 - `external` (Attributes) A single object that maps the information relevant to the user's password, and its association to external directories. (see [below for nested schema](#nestedatt--password--external))
 - `force_change` (Boolean) A boolean that specifies whether the user is forced to change the password on the next log in.
 Defaults to `false`.
 - `initial_value` (String, Sensitive) A string that specifies the user's initial password value.
 The string is either in cleartext or pre-encoded format.
-This value, if changed by the user, will not be updated from the cloud service.
+User passwords cannot be extracted from the platfom.
+This value, if defined or changed on the PingOne service by an identity administrator or the user account's owner, will not be refreshed in the Terraform state.

 <a id="nestedatt--password--external"></a>
 ### Nested Schema for `password.external`